 Changing CentOS default theme is not very convenient because that affects the "recognition" of CentOS Project.
 Nevertheless, we are interested on seeing your art work propositions.
-Specially if your art work is an improvement to the base idea behind CentOS default theme (Modern, squares and circles flowing up.).
+Specially

 If you are not happy with CentOS default theme, you can look inside CentOS alternative themes and download the one you are interested in.
-If you are not happy with any of the CentOS alternative themes available, then go and design your own CentOS alternative theme as described in See Section 2.25 [Filesystem trunk Identity Themes Motifs], page 15.
+If you are not happy with any of the CentOS alternative themes available, then go and design your own CentOS alternative theme as described in See Section 2.24 [Filesystem trunk Identity Themes Motifs], page 15.

-2.21 The 'trunk/Identity/Themes/Models/Default/Distro' Directory
+2.20 The 'Filesystem/trunk/Identity/Themes/Models/Default/Distro' Directory